inductiva/inductiva/docs-sources/how-it-works/building-blocks/index.md

 ### Python Client: _a library that transforms API requests into simple Python code_

-The **Python Client** is a library that allows you to control the Inductiva API programmatically within a Python script.
+The **Python Client** is a library to control the Inductiva API programmatically within a Python script.

 **Best For:**
 - Automate complex or repetitive workflows